worldmaking/alicenode_inhabitat/installation_notes.md

 Oculus 3-sensor setup

 - put front two 1-3 meters in front, and back sensor no more than 4 meters behind them
+- RoadtoVR recommends three corners of a box, with diagonal up to about 4.5m.

 SteamVR Settings:
 - General: enable Locked Mode, disable Home Beta, disable always on top